-Dog Friendly Restaurants in Truro
+Dog Friendly Pubs & Restaurants in and around Truro

-Dog Friendly Cafe’s in Truro
+Dog Friendly Cafes in Truro

 Duke Street Deli – Here you can enjoy freshly made sandwiches, pastries and freshly squeezed juices.